rickbronson/RPI-Stepper-Motor-Linux-Kernel-Driver/README.md

 sudo test-stepper -d 500 -n 400 -s 4000 -r 3 -m 7  # same, more aggressive curve
 ```

-  I test my motor up to 215000 Hz (without load at "-m 7" and it worked well.
+  I tested my motor up to 215000 Hz (without load) at "-m 7" and it worked well.

 5. Debug

   See pwm-stepper-bcm2835.c for printk statements.
+Use "sudo dmesg" to view them.

   You can generate the speed profile using the test-stepper program with the "-g" option as below: